 Buying Recommendations for Sustainable Red Palm Oil

-Equally important is sourcing red palm oil that is sustainably and ethically grown and harvested.
+However, even MORE important than including a healthy amount of red palm oil in your diet is sourcing red palm oil that is sustainably and ethically grown and harvested.

 Here's a general list of companies producing sustainable, ethical red palm oil.
 Please please please let me know of other companies you know of that have a reputable product, as I'd love to make this a thoroughly comprehensive list – and support as many family farms and ethical companies as possible!